How to Promote Your National Drug and Alcohol Facts Week® Event

 - We’re [event details here] for #NDAFW!
 How are you getting involved?

 Make your own video of your NDAFW events and share!
-Check out what other NDAFW event holders have done!

 We have numerous videos on our YouTube account that you can share with your friends through social media.